LUMENPIXEL-001/LUMENPIXEL-001/README.md

+### "Information Transmission and Information Commitment are Fundamentally Separated"

 # Welcome to the Architectural Archive

 This space preserves a set of **architectural reference frameworks** that explore alternative ways of structuring computation under physical and systemic constraints.